syncfusion-content/javascript-docs/js/Chart/Getting-Started.md

 You can bind [JSON](http://json.org/) data to the chart using the [`dataSource`](/js/api/ejchart#seriesdatasourcespan-classtype-signature-type-objectobjectspan "dataSource") property in chart series.
 You can use the sample JSON data is given below which is needed for this tutorial.

-> The precipitation data is taken from [http://www.usclimatedata.com/](http://www.usclimatedata.com/)
+N> The precipitation data is taken from [http://www.usclimatedata.com/](http://www.usclimatedata.com/)

 {% highlight js %}